 Rule DB™ is a component of OpenRules Decision Intelligence platform which supports connectivity with relational databases.
 With ongoing digital transformation organizations need to make sure that good quality data is available to subject matter experts and not only to a small IT team with a few SQL gurus.
 It requires business analysts (not programmers!) to be in charge of constantly changing data allowing them to validate data quality using simple business rules instead of complex SQL queries.

-Traditionally, Business Rule Engines do not communicate with relational databases directly and expect to receive input and provide output via intermediate objects defined in Java, JSON, or XML.
-It assumes that access to a database is implemented in separately defined SQL statements.
-However, today customers frequently want to apply user-friendly business rules to access a database directly.
-At the same time they want to preserve the power of SQL dealing with databases of any complexity.
+Traditionally, business rule engines do not communicate with relational databases directly.
+Instead, they expect to receive input and produce output via intermediate objects defined in Java, JSON, or XML, assuming that database access is handled through separately defined SQL statements.
+However, some customers want to apply user-friendly business rules to query databases directly — while preserving the full power of SQL for handling databases of any complexity.
+Here is how Rule DB delivers this capability:

-OpenRules “Rule DB” provides these capabilities by empowering Excel-based business rules with OpenRules rule engine.
+OpenRules “Rule DB” allows its decision models to access relational databases directly from business rules.
 Let’s consider an example of how it works by migrating an SQL query to OpenRules.
 Consider this SQL query defined on the classic MySQL Sample Database:

 We will migrate the record selection part of this query to a special Excel-based table of the type “DataSQL“: